SAID

 Data

+The data was originally drawn from four dictionaries of English idioms: Cowie, Mackin (1975), Cowie, Mackin, and McCaig (1983), Long (1979), and Courteney (1983).
 Only citation forms, suitably adapted for this purpose, were used.
 The citation files were amalgamated.
-The rationale for the selection was that these are among the biggest and most comprehensive lists of English idioms.
+The rationale for the selection was that these are among the biggest and most comprehensive listings of English idioms.
+An assumption was made that many of the structural types would be represented.

 In order to facilitate machine manipulation of the annotated data, the manual analysis was converted to PROLOG format.
 This involved expansions of those PLIs which had optional constituents so that both the case with and the case without the options were made available.